PartTimeJS/Postgres-Raid-Webhooks/README.md

 	    END;
 	$$ LANGUAGE plpgsql;

+For Research/Quest Feed:

 	CREATE TRIGGER research_notify_event
 	AFTER INSERT OR UPDATE OR DELETE ON pokestops
 	   FOR EACH ROW EXECUTE PROCEDURE notify_event();

+For Raid Feed(s):

 	CREATE TRIGGER raids_notify_event
 	AFTER INSERT OR UPDATE OR DELETE ON raids
 	   FOR EACH ROW EXECUTE PROCEDURE notify_event();

+For Pokemon Feed:

 	CREATE TRIGGER raids_notify_event
 	AFTER INSERT OR UPDATE OR DELETE ON sightings
 	   FOR EACH ROW EXECUTE PROCEDURE notify_event();

+For Nest Feed:

 	CREATE TRIGGER raids_notify_event
 	AFTER INSERT OR UPDATE OR DELETE ON nests